Man builds 20-foot tall AT-AT to scare away crows

 A British man competing in a scarecrow competition has chosen to build one of the most frightening figures from a galaxy far, far away in his front yard: a Star Wars AT-AT.

-Ian Mockett, 54, who works as a plumber in a Northampton village, says he has to keep one-upping himself every time having already created Hogwarts, Jurassic Park and the moon landing in previous years.
+Ian Mockett, 54, who works as a plumber in the Northamptonshire village of Harpole, says he has to keep one-upping himself every time having already created Hogwarts, Jurassic Park and the moon landing in previous years, the Northampton Chronicle & Echo reports.

-Mockett says he was inspired to build it by the construction of Disney Star Wars Land in Orlando and says it just needs a "bit of straw" to qualify as a scarecrow.
+Mockett says he was inspired to build it by the construction of Disney's Star Wars Land in Orlando and says it just needs a "bit of straw" to qualify as a scarecrow.

 Mockett's "scarecow" is impressive yes, even if it's not quite Worzel Gummidge-level scary.